Network-Rail-Business-Systems/laravel-moodle/readme.md

 ### Get Course Pages

-Once you know the course Id you can get the pages for the course.
+Once you know the course id you can get the pages for the course.

 ```php
 $pages = LaraMoodle::getCoursePages(1);